Blog Header Logo

 Treatments for Soft Hot Tub Water

-Hard water is a common issue for spa and hot tub owners, but so is Soft Water.
+Hard water is a common issue for spa and hot tub owners, but so is soft water.
 If you live in one of the purple, blue or white areas on the map, add a Calcium Hardness Increaser to your spa or hot tub, each time you fill with new water.
 Whereas hard water can produce stains and scale, soft water can be corrosive to the soft and shiny parts of your hot tub.
 It also leads to excessive spa foaming problems.

 Recommended Products